cpouchon/ORTHOSKIM/README.md

 ### 2. Input files
 ------------------

-OrthoSkim required a sample file, a config file, and references sequences for targeted regions to be run.
+ORTHOSKIM required a sample file, a config file, and references sequences for targeted regions.

-#### 2.1 - Configuration (config_orthoskim.txt) file
+#### 2.1 - Configuration file

-The following section describes the config file required for OrthoSkim.
-This file tells OrthoSkim where to find files and the relevant information.
+The following section describes the config file required for ORTHOSKIM.
+This tells ORTHOSKIM where to find files and all relevant informations.
 Users have to modify the *config_orthoskim.txt* file provided before running the pipeline.
 Default values are set for filtering and assembly steps.

 ```
 nano config_orthoskim.txt